Master of Cost Estimating and Analysis (MCEA)

 The MCEA program will integrate courses from Operations Research, the Business School, and Systems Engineering to provide an inter-disciplinary curriculum not offered anywhere else in the world.
-This program is taught jointly between the Naval Postgraduate School in Monterey, CA, and the Air Force Institute of Technology in Dayton, Ohio.

 We hope you will consider joining us in this exciting, vibrant degree program!